Pyotr Sergiev: Early life and education

-Pyotr Sergiev was born on 10 July1893 in the village of Sretenskoye in the Vyatka Governorate (today's the Kotelnichsky district of the Kirov Oblast), Russian Empire, to a local teacher.
+Pyotr Sergiev was born in the village of Sretenskoye in the Vyatka Governorate (today's the Kotelnichsky District of the Kirov Oblast), Russian Empire, to a local teacher.
 In 1917 he graduated from the medical faculty of Kazan Federal University and was sent to the army as a regimental doctor.
 After demobilization in 1918, he worked as an infectious disease specialist.

 Career and research

 In 1919, he volunteered for the Red Army and became a member of the Communist Party of the Soviet Union (RKP(b)).
 In 1920, he headed the sanitary management of the Western Siberia District; he fought typhus in the challenging conditions during the Russian Civil War.
 Between 1921 and 1922, he was a doctor at the Russian Soviet Federative Socialist Republic (RSFSR) Embassy in Afghanistan.

 During the Great Patriotic War, he was the head of the department for combating malaria of the People's Commissariat of Health of the USSR.
 Between 1922 and 192, Sergiev was a party functionary.
 Between 1927 and 1929, he worked at the Tropical Institute (now the E.I.
 Martsinovsky Institute of Medical Parasitology and Tropical Medicine) as a doctor, before being promoted to deputy director (1929–1934) and director (1934–1970).
 With Sergiev's assistance, the Akrikhin plant was built, which already in 1936 began to produce the Akrikhin drug, and the anti-malarial drug quinocide was also synthesized.

-From 1936 to 1972, Sergiev was the Editor-in-Chief of Medical Parasitology and Parasitic Diseases.
+From 1936 to 1972, Sergiev was the editor-in-Chief of Medical Parasitology and Parasitic Diseases.
 He was also a member of the League of Nations’ Malaria Commission.
 At the same time, he held the People's Commissariat of Health of the RSFSR from 15 August 1937.
 He later became the head of the anti-epidemic department from 1938 until 1941.
 He was also the head of the Department for Combating malaria at the Commissariat.
 On 14 November 1944, Sergiev was elected a Fellow of the USSR Academy of Medical Sciences among its first members, becoming a member of the Presidium of the Parasitological Medicine Department of the Academy of Medical Sciences USSR (1946–1948).